 Criteria for Review of Research Articles and Reports:

-Contributions will be assessed in a double-blind peer review based on the following criteria:
+Contributions will be assessed in a double-anonymous peer review based on the following criteria:

 Criteria for Review of Visual Essays:

-Contributions will be assessed in a double-blind peer review based on the following criteria:
+Contributions will be assessed in a double-anonymous peer review based on the following criteria:

 More information regarding submission, including format, style, and language can be found on the Taylor & Francis website.